 Compassionate careers for people who want to make a difference

 However, one of the most enjoyable career choices is to do something compassionate.
 This is because compassionate careers usually involve helping others and giving assistance to those in need.
-By making a difference in the world, it empowers you with a sense of purpose that goes beyond being a single cog in a gigantic machine.
+Making a difference in the world, it empowers you with a sense of purpose that goes beyond being a single cog in a gigantic machine.
 When you work in the office, you rarely get to speak to or meet the people that your products and services are being used by.
 However, in a compassionate career such as being a veterinarian, you actually get to meet your patients as well as their owners, and their thanks and smiles are usually worth way more than a raise.

 So let’s take a look at a number of different careers that require compassion.

 Whether you want to become someone that looks after children because their parents are busy or someone who works with children that have special needs and disabilities, you’re bound to find a calling that suits you.
 Childcare is satisfying because you work knowing that you’re not only helping children in their current state, but you’re also influencing their future by providing them with much-needed attention.
 You’ll get to teach children various things about life or about their school work, you’ll get to interact with them and answer their questions, and you’ll have a great sense of purpose.

 Looking after patients in a hospital or private medical practice is another compassionate role.
 The duties that a nurse takes care of are varied and depend on the doctors they work with.
 However, no matter what your specific job is, you can be sure that you’ll be working with patients that need care and you’ll be making a difference in the lives of every one of them.
 It’s important that you study an RN-BSN program to learn all about nursing and the nuances that come with it.
 Of course, you’ll also need some knowledge of medicine and biology, but most courses cover these points.